 We are always trying to grow and improve while continuously engaging the community we started in.
 That said, I think it would be beneficial to anyone seeks Lulu out to provide explanations to some questions and comments we have encountered during our daily customer service and community interactions.

 The goal is to address aspects of Lulu that may be unclear at first while answering why we do or don’t do certain things, and ultimately: “Why Lulu?”

 First, I would like to address a question I get a lot: “could you send me a sample of a book?”
 I totally understand where people are coming from on this one.
 You are investing your time and money into something new and different and you want to make sure it is worth it.
 So much of the fun of having a book published is getting it out into the world and frankly … bragging about it to your friends!

 What you make has to look great and be a good interpretation of what you are trying to convey to your readers.

 Lulu is responding to the trends and needs of the digital age.
 Authors on Lulu have the option to sell their books as print or electronic download.
-The idea here is that the items on our website can be shared instantaneously without ever becoming physical content, much like the current digital music craze.
+The items on our website can be shared instantaneously without ever becoming physical content, much like the current digital music craze.

-I hope this post and the ones that follow help to shed a little light onto the Lulu process.
+I hope this post helps everyone better understand Lulu.
 Please know that we are growing and learning right along with you to do something exceptional!

 Since 2002, Lulu has powered the knowledge-sharing economy by enabling creators in more than 225 countries and territories to publish over 2 million books.
 Lulu’s industry-leading tools and global network of print facilities provide creators with the resources to succeed on their terms.